ueqt/npmsafe/README.md

 So when you choose 3 in install time, it will save to your custom whiltelist.
 Custom whitelist is at `~/.npmsafe/customWhiteList.txt`  , you can also edit it manually.

+# Todo
+make a tool to automatically check npmjs repository and create whitelist.json more reliable